-Funded by a Eugene Washington Engagement Award from the Patient-Centered Outcomes Research Institute (PCORI), PMC is convening patients, patient advocates, caregivers, health care professionals and academic researchers in a two-year project to develop a patient-centered research agenda identifying evidence gaps that must be filled to ensure personalized medicine treatment strategies better align with priority patient outcomes.
+Funded through a Patient Centered Outcomes Research Institute® (PCORI®) Eugene Washington PCORI Engagement Award (10438-PMC), PMC convened patients, patient advocates, caregivers, health care professionals and academic researchers over a two-year project to develop a patient-centered research agenda identifying evidence gaps that must be filled to ensure personalized medicine treatment strategies better align with priority patient outcomes.

-Senior Vice President, Public Policy
+Cynthia A. Bens, Senior Vice President, Public Policy